fevrin/home/README.md

 $ make help

 [Aliases]
 dev                       runs 'git-hooks'

 [Automatic]
 .git/hooks/%              creates symlinks for all git hooks from '.githooks' to '.git/hooks'

 [Generators]
 generate-docs             Regenerates Markdown files (including ToC and 'make help' output) git                       generates "${HOME}/.gitconfig" file using 'includes' directives ssh                       generates "${HOME}/.ssh/config" file using 'includes' directives

+[Linting]
+pre-commit-install-hooks  Install pre-commit hooks pre-commit-install        Install pre-commit pre-commit                Lints all files changed between the default branch and the current branch

 [Miscellaneous]
 check-defs                checks all Markdown files for unused definitions check-md-links            checks all Markdown files for unused definitions help                      returns this Makefile's commands and their descriptions in a formatted table
 ```

 ## Linting